EduHPC: Workshop on Education for High-Performance Computing

-In conjunction with Sc-13: The International Conference for High Performance Computing, Networking, Storage, and Analysis
+In conjunction with SC-14: The International Conference for High Performance Computing, Networking, Storage, and Analysis

 CALL FOR PAPERS

-This workshop invites unpublished manuscripts from academia, industry, and government laboratories on topics pertaining to the needs and approaches for augmenting undergraduate education in Computer Science and Engineering, Computational Science as well as computational courses of STEM and business disciplines with PDC and high performance computing (HPC) concepts.
+This workshop invites unpublished manuscripts from academia, industry, and government laboratories on topics pertaining to the needs and approaches for augmenting undergraduate and graduate education in Computer Science and Engineering, Computational Science and computational courses for STEM and business disciplines with PDC and high performance computing (HPC) requirements.

 Topics of interest include, but are not limited to:

-1. Pedagogical issues in incorporating PDC and HPC in undergraduate education, especially in core courses
+1. Pedagogical issues in incorporating PDC and HPC into undergraduate and graduate education, especially in core courses

 2. Novel ways of teaching PDC and HPC topics